Update: ‘What is the criterion for an electric Mercedes-AMG model?’ section updated and ‘TopElectricSUV says’ section added.

 Mercedes AMG.EA Platform

 The Mercedes-AMG GT electric sports car will use the Mercedes AMG.EA platform that was announced in July 2021 for an entry into service around 2025.
-While Mercedes has not gone into detail about the specifics of this platform, Hermann hints that it may offer the emotional elements of driving an ICE car, stating that the company will use senses (felt through one’s ears, eyes, hands, back, chest) to create an experience similar to an ICE AMG.
+While Mercedes has not gone into detail about the specifics of this platform, Hermann hints that it may offer the emotional elements of driving a regular car, stating that the company will use senses (felt through one’s ears, eyes, hands, back, chest) to create an experience similar to a gasoline-engined AMG.
 The new platform is developed to offer the best efficiency and aerodynamics for future Mercedes-AMG GT EVs.

 Mercedes-AMG GT Electric FAQs